sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 The main difference between `text` and `keyword` fields in Priority insights:

 * `text` field values are analyzed and stored as tokens.
 When searching text fields, you can search for tokens in any order.
-Example: Lucene query `json_string:a text this is` matches a log record that contains `"json_string": "This is a text."`.
+Example: Lucene query `json_string:(a text this is)` matches a log record that contains `"json_string": "This is a text."`.
-* `keyword` field values are not analyzed but only normalized to lower case and leading / trailing whitespace is removed.
+* TODO: `keyword` field values are not analyzed but only normalized to lower case and leading / trailing whitespace is removed.
 When searching keyword fields, you can only search exact matches.
 Examples: Lucene query `json_string.keyword:"this is a text."` matches a log record that contains `"json_string": "This is a text."`.
 Lucene queries `json_string.keyword:"this is a text"` (`.` missing at the end), `json_string.keyword:this is a text.` (without enclosing search term in `"`) and `json_string:a text this is` do not match the log record.

+TODO: Based on your previous comment, I need to replace example query `json_string.keyword:this is a text.` with `json_string.keyword:(this is a text.)` and `json_string:a text this is` with `json_string:(a text this is)` and check whether they match.
+I think neither matches.

 More details can be found here: